 client /ˈklaɪənt/ (noun) a person who uses the services or advice of a professional person or organization Example: We must provide excellent services for our clients, otherwise we will lose them to our competition

-commit /kəˈmɪt/ (v) to do something wrong or illegal Example: It is a good idea to commit a certain percentage of your income to investments
+commit /kəˈmɪt/ (verb) to do something wrong or illegal Example: It is a good idea to commit a certain percentage of your income to investments

-crime /kraɪm/ (n) activities that involve breaking the law Example: He has admitted committing several crimes including two murders.
+crime /kraɪm/ (noun) activities that involve breaking the law Example: He has admitted committing several crimes including two murders.

-defendant /dɪˈfɛnd(ə)nt/ the person in a trial who is accused of committing a crime, or who is being sued by another person Example:
+defendant /dɪˈfendənt/ (noun) the person in a trial who is accused of committing a crime, or who is being sued by another person Example:

-deposition /ˌdɛpəˈzɪʃ(ə)n/ the natural process of leaving a layer of a substance on rocks or soil; a substance left in this way Example:
+deposition /ˌdepəˈzɪʃn/ (noun) the natural process of leaving a layer of a substance on rocks or soil; a substance left in this way Example:

-proposition /prɒpəˈzɪʃ(ə)n/ an idea or a plan of action that is suggested, especially in business Example:
+proposition /ˌprɑːpəˈzɪʃn/ (noun) an idea or a plan of action that is suggested, especially in business Example: